Mula sa Puso (2011 TV series)

-Mula sa Puso (International title: From the Heart) is a 2011 Philippine television series Lauren Young, JM De Guzman and Enrique Gil.
-It is a modern remake of the original 1997 TV series that starred Claudine Barretto, Rico Yan and Diether Ocampo airing on ABS-CBN from March 10, 1997, to April 9, 1999.
-The show was directed by Wenn V. Deramas, who also penned both the original version and its film adoption.
-This is the second soap opera remake of the network after its initial success and high ratings of the 2010 remake, Mara Clara.
-The show's original airing was at 6:00pm in 1997-1999 and was used again broadcasting this 2011 replacing Sabel in its previous timeslot and was replaced by Maria la del Barrio.
+Mula sa Puso (International title: From the Heart) is a 2011 Philippine television drama action series broadcast by ABS-CBN.
+The series is a remake of the 1997 Philippine television series of the same title.
+Directed by Wenn V. Deramas, it stars Lauren Young, JM de Guzman and Enrique Gil.
+It aired on the network's Primetime Bida line up and worldwide on TFC from March 28 to August 12, 2011, taking over the previous timeslot of The Price is Right and was replaced by Maria la del Barrio.

 Overview

 Adaptation

 Mula sa Puso is a remake of the 1997 television series of the same title.
 The original version starred Claudine Barretto as Via, Rico Yan as Gabriel and Diether Ocampo as Michael.
 Two years after the series had its finale in 1999, it was adapted into a film where the whole cast reprised their roles except Ricardo Cepeda and Snooky Serna who played Abdon and Criselda.
 In March 2011, ABS-CBN announced that they had decided to remake the television series after the success of Mara Clara.
-The remake will star Lauren Young as Via, JM De Guzman as Gabriel, and Enrique Gil as Michael.
+The remake will star Lauren Young as Via, JM de Guzman as Gabriel, and Enrique Gil as Michael.
 Ariel Rivera and Eula Valdez, who were both part of the 1997 series and the 1999 film, joined the cast playing different roles this time.
 Wenn V. Deramas who directed the 1997 series and the 1999 film stepped in to direct the remake.
-The series adaptation is part of Kapamilya Gold, ABS-CBN's promotion for its upcoming series such as Nasaan Ka Elisa?, Maria la del Barrio and Hiyas.
+The series adaptation is part of Kapamilya Gold, ABS-CBN's promotion for its upcoming series such as Nasaan Ka, Elisa?, Maria la del Barrio and Hiyas.